The Ultimate 2 Days in Cinque Terre Itinerary

 If you’re wondering, is La Spezia worth seeing?
 The answer is a big YES!
 La Spezia is a non-touristy hidden gem.
 By visiting, you’ll get to enjoy an authentic Ligurian city, along with better cuisine, nightlife, and a larger variety of things to do.

-When in La Spezia, wonder around the historic city center and check out the beautiful Public Gardens and the Porto Mirabello.
+When in La Spezia, wander around the historic city center and check out the beautiful Public Gardens and the Porto Mirabello.
 As you do so, grab dinner at one of its many, delicious restaurants, and then enjoy a gelato as you continue to walk around.

 Day 2 of the 2 Days in Cinque Terre Itinerary